 - Dosuun: You have to complete the mission without a lightsaber, and at one point, you hijack an AT-ST walker.

 - Taanab: You are chased around the level by a giant beast that is invincible against all your normal attacks and Force powers.

 - Ord Mantell: Boba Fett flies around on his jetpack and takes pot shots at you in outdoors areas.

 - Good Old Fisticuffs: Kyle Katarn gets a lot of unique moves if you fight him after going dark side.
 One is to grab your sword arm with one hand and punch you in the gut with the other; it's unblockable and delivers a knockdown.
 The player can do this as well if you use the console to 'give' yourself your fists, and use the g_debugmelee 1 command.

 - A handful of Reborn will use light side powers.
 Rosh will also use light and dark powers after turning to the dark side.

 - Potentially you, if you go the dark side route while having light side powers.

 - Goomba Stomp: It's actually a useful tactic to Force Jump onto most humanoid enemies, including Reborn, as this will knock them down and leave them open to your lightsaber (though Force users usually roll out of the way too fast to get stabbed).
 Reborn Masters are about the only ones smart enough to slash you if you try to stomp them.

-- Hammer Space: Where exactly does Jaden keep all of those large bombs when blowing up the weapon caches?
+- Hammerspace: Where exactly does Jaden keep all of those large bombs when blowing up the weapon caches?
 For context, the bombs are about half his/her height and wider than him/her.
 Gets more amusing since half the players chose the Twilek Female and gave her a bikini.